scottlawsonbc/audio-reactive-led-strip/README.md

 ## Arduino dependencies
 ESP8266 firmare is uploaded using the Arduino IDE.
 See [this tutorial](https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon) to setup the Arduino IDE for ESP8266.

+After installing the Arduino IDE and ESP8266 addon, use the [Arduino Library Manager](https://www.arduino.cc/en/Guide/Libraries#toc3) to install the "WebSocketServer" library.

 <!-- This [ws2812b i2s library](https://github.com/JoDaNl/esp8266_ws2812_i2s) must be downloaded and installed in the Arduino libraries folder.
  -->
 ## Hardware Connections